 Graduate schemes in hospitality are open to all degree backgrounds, although some may require a minimum grade, and a relevant degree may give you an advantage.
 Aside from a degree in hospitality, relevant degrees may include business administration, economics, or management.

 The average salary for an assistant general manager in the UK is £23,000 (approximately US$29,300)

-A career in sales involves – you guessed it – selling.
-Almost all companies require salespeople to persuade clients to purchase the goods and services your company has on offer.
-You’ll also be negotiating on prices and taking payments for goods and services.
+Almost all companies require salespeople to persuade clients to purchase the goods and services your company has to offer.
+You’ll also be negotiating prices and taking payments for goods and services.

-To be a salesperson you’ll need to be confident and enthusiastic, as well as being great at networking.
-Most big firms offer sales graduate schemes, including Apple, Samsung and Walmart.
+To be a salesperson, you’ll need to be confident and enthusiastic, as well as great at networking.
+Most big firms offer sales graduate schemes, including Apple, Samsung, and Walmart.